 When tax season rolls around, the one thing you don't want to do is misplace your W-2, or discover that your employer never sent one to begin with.
 However, if you don't have your W-2 on hand when the time comes to file taxes, or you just want to get an early estimate of the amount of taxes you could owe, there is another solution.
-Fortunately, the IRS has alternatives that allow you to still file your taxes, using your W-2 as a pay stub.
+Fortunately, the IRS has alternatives that allow you to still file your taxes using a pay stub. and Form 4852.

 What Do I Need To File My Return Without a W-2?